wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Requirements
 - Windows - Without proper assessment of the scripts, its Windows 10.
 - Python - Without proper assessment of the scripts, its Python 3.12.
-- LLMs - The model we are using, see Models section.
+- LLMs - For the 2 models we are using, see Models section.
-- CPU - Any x64 Cpu, scripts use standard llama-cpp-python.
+- CPU - Any x64 Cpu, the more threads the better.
+Testing was done on 20/24 threads.
 - GPU - Vulkan capable GPU Only, it uses vulkan.
+Also install the latest Vulkan SDK, that your GPU/OS supports.
 - Internet - Installer requires internet, main program will be offline.

 ### Models
 Here is some info about the modesls...